|

 SEVERUS:

-Roman name meaning "stern."
+Roman name derived from the Latin word severus, meaning "stern."

 SEWARD: